xceedsoftware/Xceed-Toolkit-for-.NET-MAUI/README.md

 <a id="getting-started"></a>
 # Getting Started

-The first thing you will want to do is get the package on NuGet or add simply clone the project and add it to your references.
+The first thing you will want to do is get the package on NuGet or simply clone the project and add it to your references.
 Once this is done, you will need to add a reference to the Xceed namespace :

 ```